handeyeco/tech-blog/content/blog/volca-fm2-cart/index.md

 **!!
 SENDING A CART WILL OVERWRITE THE PRESETS SAVED ON YOUR FM2 !!**

-Korg flexes the FM2's compatibility with the DX7 quite a bit: _"completely compatible with SYS-EX patches for the DX7"_ and _"full classic Sys-Ex compatibility"_ are right on the landing page for the FM2.
-However the manual is a bit more obtuse: _"sound files (SYS-EX/SYX) created on the Yamaha DX7 can be converted and loaded into the volca fm"_ and _"the MIDI IN jack can be used...to receive SYX (Yamaha DX7) sound data files"_ aren't particularly useful.
+Korg flexes the FM2's compatibility with the DX7 quite a bit; right on the landing page for the FM2:

+- _"completely compatible with SYS-EX patches for the DX7"_
+- _"full classic Sys-Ex compatibility"_

+However the manual is a bit more obtuse:

+- _"sound files (SYS-EX/SYX) created on the Yamaha DX7 can be converted and loaded into the volca fm"_
+- _"the MIDI IN jack can be used...to receive SYX (Yamaha DX7) sound data files"_

 As I was writing an email to Korg I finally figured it out, and while it seems obvious now, I thought I'd share the process.